About me

 I am aphantasic, which means I don’t experience mental imagery.
 Because of this, drawing, writing, and making are ways I externalise my internal world rather than illustrate it.
 My art practice isn’t about visualising ideas, but about creating spaces where thoughts, feelings, and questions can be encountered, played with, and observed.

-I don’t offer art therapy, but my background as an artist shapes my therapeutic presence.
+I don’t offer art therapy, but my background as an artist shapes my therapeutic practice.
 I’m comfortable with uncertainty, with slow unfolding, and with staying alongside experiences that don’t yet have words.
 I value process over conclusions, and exploration over interpretation.